MnAnX/infrastructure/README.md

     }

 ## Bucketing Server
 Bucketing server is built on top of the Zmq Server.
-It buckets requests that have same key (specified in the request) to be processed by same worker.
+It buckets requests that have same key (specified in the request) to be processed by the same worker.
 Each worker equips buffer, so will always be 'free' to the server.

-Bucketing server could be used to process write/update requests to avoid race condition.
+Bucketing server could be used to process write/update requests to avoid race conditions.

-The way to create server and workers is same as the Zmq Server.
+The way to create servers and workers is same as the Zmq Server.
 Only that you need to specify bucket key in the request.

 ## Service Monitor
 Service monitor remotely monitors and controls services that register with it.
-It itself could be remotely controled by monitor client, to query on all the registered services, and send control commands to specified service.
+It itself could be remotely controlled by a monitor client, to query on all the registered services, and send control commands to specified services.

 A service can start a controller if it wants to be monitored.
 Examples to be added later...